stuxvii/nsotaskmanager/README.md

 ## KNOWN BUGS
 * you cant open it directly

-no fucking clue what causes this
+no fucking clue what causes this, but if you're autostarting it and if you are just doing ``love /path/to/nso.love`` then you shouldn't be worrying
 * lag

 im too lazy to do separate threads to handle getting the info (pull requests welcome)